mosip/mosip-infra/deployment/sandbox/README.md

 ### MOSIP Kernel
 1. Make sure that, you are the root user.
 1. Install the kernel module by executing the below command.
-This is the base for all other modules.
+This is the base for all other module, it has to be installed.
     ```
     $ sh install-mosip-kernel.sh
     ```